CALLOS

 (c) design of demonstration facilities accessible to the public (OpenLab).

-(d) development of a digital repository for the documentation, archiving and management of the data acquired from the above-mentioned analytical techniques and a knowledge database open to the research community, the students and the public.
+(d) development of a digital repository for the documentation, archiving, and management of the data acquired from the above-mentioned analytical techniques and a knowledge database open to the research community, the students and the public.

-The developed methods and techniques are based on the need for reliable, fast, and non-destructive analysis and standardized procedures for the study and restoration of the indoor and outdoor Cultural Heritage monuments.
+The developed methods and techniques are based on the need for reliable, fast, and non-destructive analysis and standardized procedures for the study and restoration of indoor and outdoor Cultural Heritage monuments.
 This collaborative scheme guarantees that the EAA’s OpenLab conservation laboratory will play a key role in the research, development, and implementation of new diagnostics and conservation technologies, while new conservation methodologies will be introduced to a number of different archaeological objects and surfaces.

 These new methods can be effectively applied, without sampling, in-situ on the monument, or ex-situ, in the laboratory, thus reducing meaningfully complex and time-consuming procedures, while advancing and upgrading the conservation work of EAA.
 The effective handling of the produced analytical data and information into a digital repository and knowledge database is expected to boost the dissemination of results to the scientific community.
-Last but not least, this OpenLab is expected to significantly promote public awareness as regards cultural heritage study and restoration allowing a variable audience (students, families, scholars, people with disabilities, senior citizens) to get familiar with analytical and restoration processes.
+Last but not least, this OpenLab is expected to significantly promote public awareness as regards cultural heritage study and restoration allowing a variable audience (students, families, scholars, people with disabilities, and senior citizens) to get familiar with analytical and restoration processes.

 The proposed scheme is directly applicable, following a pre-defined three-year timetable.
 The consortium has the necessary experience in the fields of research, in which the project is being developed, namely implementation, education and communication.
 The project will be coordinated by EAA following a list of specific and well-defined work-packages.